top of page

 Rig Controller PCB

-The custom PCB controller board interfaces rig systems and sensor/actuator peripherals with an Adafruit HUZZAH ESP8266 microcontroller.
-This controller monitors battery voltage, reads sensors, controls nav light sequencing and actuates power to peripherals such as underwater cameras and reef treatment speakers.
-With WiFi connectivity, the controller may be operated and monitored remotely using AusOcean’s free cloud services: NetReceiver and vidgrind.
-The fully assembled controller board is enclosed in a plastic housing that is inserted into the centre of the mast tube.
+The custom PCB interfaces environmental sensors and peripheral devices with an ESP32 microcontroller.
+The controller monitors battery voltage, reads sensors, controls navlight sequencing and actuates power to peripherals such as underwater cameras and reef treatment speakers. with WiFi connectivity, the controller may be operated remotely using AusOcean's cloud service [CloudBlue](bench.cloudblue.org).
+The controller makes up part of the Mast Electronics Assembly (MEA), which fits into the mast.